isc-projects/kea/doc/sphinx/arm/install.rst

    :iscman:`kea-netconf`.

  - ``-D crypto=botan``
-   Specify the name of the Botan pkg-config library e.g. ``botan-2`` to build with Botan for cryptographic functions.
-It is preferable to use OpenSSL (see below).
+   Use the Botan cryptographic library instead of OpenSSL.
+   Meson searches the 'botan-3' and 'botan' pkg-config library.

  - ``--D crypto=openssl``
-   Use the OpenSSL cryptographic library instead of Botan.
-By default Meson searches for a valid Botan installation; if one is not found, Kea searches for OpenSSL.
-Normally this is not necessary.
+   Use the OpenSSL cryptographic library.
+By default the value of the 'crypto' option is 'openssl'.

 .. note::